-*Note: I first wrote this article about the USMLE Step 2 CK around 5 years ago way back in March, 2010.
+I first wrote this article about the USMLE Step 2 CK around 5 years ago way back in March, 2010.
 It is one of my more popular posts with over 80,000 page views.
 Since that time, I have had many students who have passed Step 2CK with very good scores and went on to finish their residency training.
 Throughout the past five years, the 4 points listed in this article have remained the most common mistakes student make in prepping for the USMLE Step 2 CK.
 Find out if you commit any of these common mistakes in Step 2 CK prep.

 First, Not Studying Enough Detail.